fcaspe/fcaspe.github.io/_pages/music.md

 Over the years I played in my native town, Bahía Blanca, I collaborated with several bands playing different styles; from rock and reggae to bossa nova.
 {: .text-justify}
-In this page I intend to showcase some of the work of I done with some bands I played with.
-There are videos and studio recordings.
-{: .text-justify}

 <b>To see my Computer Science projects related to Music, please visit my <a href="/myprojects/">CS Projects</a> section.</b>
 {: .text-justify}

 ## Lo Barato Sale Caro

 Lo Barato Sale Caro was my primary music project.
 A flexible funk power-trio of friends that generally incorporated guest musics in the gigs, I had the best of the times playing with them.
 While being the main vocalist and composer, I played the guitar or the synthesizer depending of the song.
 {: .text-justify}
 The flexibility of the band allowed me to explore different genres within it, such as blues, funk, Classic R&B and West Coast.
 In 2017 we issued our first and only EP comprising five original songs.
 {: .text-justify}

-### EP: Intromisión
+{% include video id="x-Zkgu6Rqc4" provider="youtube" %}

 <a href="https://lobaratosalecaro.bandcamp.com/releases">
 <img src="/assets/images/lbsc.jpg"/>
 </a>